ArthurHowardMorris/ArthurHowardMorris.github.io/_pages/resources/semesters/s2023/acctg3210Syl.md

 ### Class Participation:

 Both lecture and case discussions will rely on random cold calling.
 Student's names will be randomly selected without replacement until all students have been called on.
-Answers need not be correct to receive full credit, absentee's will receive no credit for the question.
+Answers need not be correct to receive full credit, attendees who answer will receive full credit, absentees will receive no credit for the question.
 Exception for verified illness, students are required to notify TA & instructor of illness via email in a timely manner.

 ### Cases & Problems